-As the trustee outsources the implementation of its investment strategy to external investment managers, it is expected that each investment manager will have regard for ESG factors, if they believe they will have a meaningful impact on investment performance.
+As the trustee outsources the implementation of its investment strategy to external investment managers, it is expected that each investment manager will have regard for ESG factors, if they believe these will have a meaningful impact on investment performance.

 Each investment manager may have its own policy on the extent to which labour standards or environmental, social and ethical issues are taken into account when making investment decisions.
 The policies of each individual manager are considered when selecting managers and monitoring their management of ESG factors and risks.

-When considering the fund’s investment strategy, the trustee has determined that it will not invest in (i.e. apply a negative screen to) companies whose primary purpose is tobacco manufacturing or production of controversial weapons, based on the trustee’s agreed screening application.
+When considering the fund’s investment strategy, the trustee has determined that it will not invest in (i.e. apply a 'negative screen' to) companies whose primary purpose is tobacco manufacturing or production of controversial weapons, based on the trustee’s agreed screening application.

 The trustee’s decision not to invest in these companies is for both financial and social reasons.
 These exclusions apply to the fund’s direct holdings in listed shares and fixed interest portfolios.
 For indirect holdings, such as derivatives, unit trusts and structures like exchange-traded funds, the trustee does not maintain the same degree of control over individual investments, therefore these exclusions may not apply to these investments.